Group2000/cellmapping-frontend/README.md

 # cellmapping-frontend
 Front-end to view measurements from LIMA Cell Monitor

+See https://github.com/Group2000/cellmapping-frontend/wiki for a description of the front end.

 # Installation
 ##Note
 Replace ip-address in all configuration files with the ip address of the server